 The Baltimore City Circuit Court (I’m not sure who the Judge was) found that Ms. Walker assumed the risk as a matter of law and granted summary judgment to Morgan State University.
 The Court of Special Appeals reversed, finding that the voluntariness of Ms. Walker’s action was a question for the jury.

 The Maryland Court of Appeals disagreed with the Court of Special Appeals and agreed with the trial court’s finding that Ms. Walker assumed the risk of her injuries.
-While I doubt it was integral to the court’s opinion, the court did note that Ms. Walker had been wearing Timberland boots and stated that “I don’t have any problem with walking or anything like that.
+While I doubt it was integral to the court’s opinion, the court noted that Ms. Walker had been wearing Timberland boots and stated that “I don’t have any problem with walking or anything like that.
 Actually, I’m a daredevil, to be honest with you.”
-I cannot imagine Ms. Walker’s attorney was enjoying that testimony at her deposition.
+I cannot imagine Ms. Walker’s attorney enjoyed that testimony at her deposition.
 You don’t want your client professing to be Evel Knievel (or maybe David Blaine for you younger folks) in a case where the issue is whether you assumed the risk of your injuries.

 My partner, Laura G. Zois, tried a case in Anne Arundel County for a slip and fall during the same blizzard as Ms. Walker.
 The Plaintiff in our case was walking along a common area sidewalk that was not cleared and fell, fracturing her left wrist.
 Plaintiff incurred $6,554.72 in medical bills.
 The Defendant made a settlement offer before the trial of $18,750 (State Farm was the insurance company).
 The jury awarded our client $370,577.

 The salient difference between Walker and our case is that our client was walking to her home from her car after working as a neonatal nurse at St. Agnes Hospital.
-Ms. Walker, on the other hand, was visiting her daughter, a noble endeavor but certainly not one where Plaintiff can argue that she had no choice but to make that trip.
+Ms. Walker was visiting her daughter, a noble endeavor but not one where the Plaintiff can argue that she had no choice but to make that trip.